awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-autoscaling.md

 1. In the **Document editor** field, paste the following JSON sample document content\.
 **Note**
-You must change the values of *assumeRole* and *IamInstanceProfileName* in this sample with the service role ARN and instance profile role you created when [Getting started with Automation](automation-setup.md)\.
+You must change the values of *assumeRole* and *IamInstanceProfileName* in this sample with the service role ARN and instance profile role you created when [Setting up Automation](automation-setup.md)\.

    ```
    {